jamiejennings/rosie-pattern-language/README.md

 ### Sample patterns are in the rpl directory

-The file `./MANIFEST` lists the Rosie Pattern Language files that Rosie compiles on startup.
+The file `MANIFEST` lists the Rosie Pattern Language files that Rosie compiles on startup.
 These files are typically in the `rpl` directory, but could be anywhere.
 Browse the `rpl` directory to see how patterns are written.